Hello darkness, my old friend.

 *Increase in sleep

-As with most depression, psychotherapy, particularly Cognitive Behavioral therapy is proven to be helpful.
+Psychotherapy, particularly Cognitive Behavioral therapy is also proven to be helpful.

-Many clinicians recommend antidepressants in addition to light therapy.
-I do, particularly if light therapy alone is not helpful.
-Medication therapy can start in November and stop in April, if this depression is clearly seasonal.
-Bupropion is often prescribed for SAD because it counteracts the weight gain and hyper-somnia commonly seen in SAD and has fewer sexual side effects.
+Many clinicians recommend antidepressants in addition to light therapy, particularly if light therapy alone is not helpful.
+Medications can be started in November and stopped in April.
 Consult your personal physician to decide whether medication may be right for you.

-Vitamin D is so important and most of us are deficient due to lack of light and use of sunscreen.
-Our bodies need sun exposure to manufacture Vitamin D. Besides broken bones, it is linked to depression.
-It isn’t found in many foods.
+Many if us are Vitamin D deficient due to lack of light and use of sunscreen.
+Our bodies need sun exposure to manufacture Vitamin D. Besides broken bones, low D is linked to depression.
+According to the Bradykinin hypothesis for Covid-19, the virus attacks the body by causing a bradykinin storm.
+Vitamin D is potentially useful to reduce the severity of the illness.
 The current recommendation for adults of 600-800 units/day is considered low by most physicians.
-My cardiologist recommends 1-2000 units in the winter months.
-Get your level checked and ask.
-People who are confined indoors and other high risk individuals may require larger dosages.
-Even those who do exercise outside – how much sunshine is actually being absorbed when so little skin is exposed?!
+Get your level checked.
+Even those who exercise outside in winter, ask yourself how much sunshine is actually absorbed when so little skin is exposed?

 When cool weather rolls in, we crave comfort food.
 You’re going to want to nosh.
 Rule of thumb – avoid white food.
 Except hard boiled eggs, always have those on hand to grab.